Overview of Institute

 The institute’s approach is a broad one, introducing the richness and diversity of Muslim cultures.
 We will offer a survey of the role of the word—written, spoken, sung, and illuminated across many societies, rather than a detailed study of any one culture in which Islam is the dominant religion.

-The first week we will focus on poetry and the written word.
-We will begin with an exploration of City Lore’s Poetic Voices of the Muslim World digital exhibit and resources, and then focus on classical and contemporary poetry in Arabic, Farsi, and Urdu along with close readings and translation exercises.
-We will also introduce Summer Scholars to City Lore’s arts education pedagogical tools, such interviewing community guests and creating artwork based on personal narratives.
-We will also attend performances by Muslim-identifying artists for whom faith and culture feature in their work and engage in conversation with them.
-The week will conclude with a visit to the Indo-Persian inspired gardens of Untermyer Park, followed by a workshop on garden design.
+The first week we focus on poetry and the written word.
+We begin with an exploration of City Lore’s Poetic Voices of the Muslim World digital exhibit and resources, and then focus on classical and contemporary poetry in Arabic, Farsi, and Urdu along with close readings and translation exercises.
+We also introduce Summer Scholars to City Lore’s arts education pedagogical tools, such interviewing community guests and creating artwork based on personal narratives.
+We also attend performances by Muslim-identifying artists for whom faith and culture feature in their work and engage in conversation with them.
+The week concludes with a visit to the Indo-Persian inspired gardens of Untermyer Park, followed by a workshop on garden design.

 Full Institue Schedule

 If this box appears empty, give your computer a couple more seconds to load.
 If that doesn't work, try reloading the page.